-To thoroughly evaluate our proposed architecture, we conducted experiments with two primary variants of LIME that differ specifically in the sophistication of the link personalization module.
+Finally, to thoroughly evaluate our proposed architecture, we conducted experiments with two primary variants of LIME that differ specifically in the sophistication of the link personalization module.

 \textbf{LIME-MHA}: This is the fundamental implementation of our model, as described in Equation \eqref{eq:link-personalization_a}.
-It employs a standard attention mechanism to generate a personalized representation for each link by pooling information from the user's historical item embeddings.

-\textbf{LIME-XOR}: This advanced variant, detailed in Equation \eqref{eq:link-personalization_b}, incorporates 3-layers of HSTU between the user history and link embeddings for deeper contextualization with our proposed efficient XOR-style masking.
+It employs a standard attention mechanism to generate a personalized representation for each link by pooling information from the user's historical item embeddings. \textbf{LIME-XOR}: This advanced variant, detailed in Equation \eqref{eq:link-personalization_b}, incorporates 3-layers of HSTU between the user history and link embeddings for deeper contextualization with our proposed efficient XOR-style masking.

 To ensure a fair and controlled comparison, all other architectural components were held constant across all models (see details in Appendix C).